 Our public communications and SEC filings may contain forward-looking statements within the meaning of the "safe-harbor" provisions of the Private Securities Litigation Reform Act of 1995 that reflect future plans, estimates, beliefs, and expected performance.
-All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including statements regarding our future operating results and financial position, our business strategy and plans, our objectives for future operations, the Russian invasion of Ukraine, macroeconomic trends, and our competitive positioning are forward-looking statements.
+All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including statements regarding our future operations, the Russian invasion of Ukraine, macroeconomic trends, and our competitive positioning are forward-looking statements.
 This includes, without limitation, statements under "Part I, Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding our financial position and operating performance, capital structure, indebtedness, business strategy and the plans and objectives of management for future operations, market share and products sales, future market opportunities, future manufacturing capabilities and facilities, future sales channels and strategies, goodwill impairment, backlog, market trends and macroeconomic conditions, including supply chain challenges, the Russia-Ukraine conflict and relations between the United States and China, our competitive positioning, foreign exchange, interest rate and inflation expectations, any future mergers and acquisitions, including integration of previously completed mergers and acquisitions, and our future share capitalization.
 These statements constitute projections, forecasts and forward-looking statements, and are not guarantees of performance.
-When used in this Quarterly Report on Form 10-Q, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "seeks," "plans," "scheduled," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not me
+When used in this Quarterly Report on Form 10-Q, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "seeks," "plans," "scheduled," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+When we discuss our strategies or plans we are making pro